 Darrell Delaney

-And I think it harkens all the way back to Deuteronomy, where God told the Israelites before they were going into the Promised Land: You need to remember me; you need to honor me; you do not need to forget me; and if you do, you obey what I have commanded you here, you will be blessed; if you disobey me, you will be cursed; and it specifically said they will be dragged away by foreign nations and taken into exile, captive; and that is the situation they are heading in.
+And I think it harkens all the way back to Deuteronomy, where God told the Israelites before they were going into the Promised Land: You need to remember me; you need to honor me; you do not need to forget me; and if you do… You obey what I have commanded you here, you will be blessed; if you disobey me, you will be cursed; and it specifically said they will be dragged away by foreign nations and taken into exile, captive; and that is the situation they are heading in.
 So, Isaiah…in the first part of the book, as you said…he is bringing judgment, but also, in the midst of that judgment, you have this glimmer of hope that says they will not be completely wiped out; and it is interesting how they respond in that situation, knowing that exile is a painful and desolate place.

 Scott Hoezee